About the project

 The project development plan was submitted to council in May 2019, following engagement sessions which gave members of the community the opportunity to provide us with their views and concerns surrounding the project.

-In response to community feedback, the revised Master Plan now proposes 60 dwellings and 13 land lots.
+In response to community feedback, the revised Master Plan now proposes a reduction in the number of dwellings, in addition to a number of vacant land lots.
 The number of visitor car parks has been increased to 28, and we will be retaining a significant number of existing trees.
 The revised plan provides approximately 4000m2 of open space, increased road widths in most areas, and a dedicated footpath network from Teddy Crescent through to Coomoora Road.